CasparKielwein/Aaargh/Races.md

 ### Discipline: Dwarven Resilience
 #### Lvl 1: Dwarven Resilience
-On your turn: As an opportunity action you can chose to spend one Heal to regain hit points.
+On your turn: As an opportunity action you can chose to spend one *Heal* to regain hit points.
 #### Lvl 2: Tough as Nails
 When you use your Dwarven Resilience, you gain *Damage Resistance* until the end of your next turn.
 #### Lvl 2: Strength of the Earth
-When you use your Dwarven Resilience, you can b save against all conditions you currently suffer.
+When you use your Dwarven Resilience, you can save against all conditions you currently suffer.

 ### Feats:
 #### Dwarven Weapon Training